bwosh/augmix/README.md

 # Results

-Sample results processed by demo code is (first column is the original image, the 5 augmented samples):
+Sample results processed by the demo notebook code is (first column is the original image, then 5 augmented samples):

 ![augmix sample](augmix.png)